 Visit our knowledge base to learn more or get in touch with support.

-The Material group adjusts the properties for the mesh's material attributes and how the lights in the scene affect it.
+The Material & Lighting group adjusts the properties for the mesh's material attributes, as well as how the lights in the scene affect it.
 Mir supports up to up to eight Point lights, and unlimited Ambient lights.
 If a Spot light is used, Mir will respond as if it were a Point light.

 Sets the color of the mesh.
 Lets you choose from a color selection onscreen, or from a pop-up color picker that appears when the color square is clicked upon.
 Whatever color is chosen will be reflected in the surface of the mesh.